ColumPaget/getlock/README.md

 RUN INTERVAL
 ============

 The `-i` option prevents a command from running until a timeout has expired.
 It uses the date stored in the lock file, along with the interval specified on the command-line.
 The command will only run when the time goes past this combined value.
 However, the run command MUST RETURN AN EXIT STATUS OF 0.
-For any other exit status it is assumed the command failed, and lockfiles are deleted (provided that the -d option was specified before they were listed on the command-line).
+For any other exit status it is assumed the command failed, and the wait interval is cancelled by deleting any lockfiles that the -d option was specified for.

+The `-i` option accepts a suffix of 'm' for minutes, 'h' for hours or 'd' for days.
+Without a suffix, it assumes the value is seconds.

 This allows trying a command repeatedly, until it succeeds, and then not trying it again until a timeout has expired.
 This might be used for backups that process when a network comes up, but should only run once a day.